 Iris is a regular human with no superpowers.
 She is a skilled reporter.
 After living in the future she also becomes adept with some future technologies and has at least a basic knowledge of time travel.

-Iris appeared in the short-lived 90's Flash TV series.
+Iris appeared in the short-lived 90's The Flash TV series.
+Tina McGee was Barry's main love interest in this continuity, while Iris was depicted as an ex-girlfriend instead.
 She was played by Paula Marshall.

-Iris appears as a recurring character in the show.
+Iris appears as a recurring character in Young Justice.
 She is married to Barry and is aware of his activities as a hero, as well as those of her nephew Wally.

 Iris knew her husband was the Flash for quite a while.
 When her nephew Wally recreated the accident that gave Barry his speed, Iris supported her husband, who blamed himself for it.

 Iris attended Jay Garrick's birthday party along with her husband in Central City at the home of Rudy and Mary West.
 When Barry cleared away the dishes at super speed, Mary told Iris that she was lucky since Wally was not that fast.
 Joan Garrick said the same about Jay.
 Iris congratulated her nephew on his birthday on GBS, before reporting on school closures due to the heavy winter weather.
 She also later reappears in the episode "Bloodlines," and is revealed to be pregnant with Barry's twins after Impulse speaks to her stomach letting it slip.

 She is voiced by Nicole Dubuc.